| | | | Our church was established in October of 1952, as led by the Minnesota District Assemblies of God.

 A cooperative fellowship emerged from the meeting and was incorporated under the name “The General Council of the Assemblies of God.”
 Most of the delegates had little desire to form a new denomination or sect, and they structured their organization to unite the assemblies in ministry and legal identity while leaving each congregation self-governing and self-supporting.
 This structure continues to the present.

-Statement of Fundamental Truths to its constitution.
+In 1916 the General Council added a Statement of Fundamental Truths to its constitution.
 A simple statement, it remains virtually unchanged and continues to provide a sound basis for the Fellowship, giving a firm position on vital doctrines.

 From the beginning, Assemblies of God ministries have focused on evangelism and missions and have resulted in a continuing growth at home and abroad.
 Our constituency has climbed from the founding convention attendance of 300 to more than 3 million in the United States and over 60 million overseas.